mattbanderson/mattbanderson.github.io/_posts/2019-09-16-one-year-of-running-my-own-email-server.markdown

 date: '2019-09-16 18:45:00'
 ---

-# Farewell My Sweet Inbox Prince
+# Farewell Inbox

-I _loved_ Inbox by Gmail.
+I _loved_ [Inbox by Gmail](https://en.wikipedia.org/wiki/Inbox_by_Gmail).
 The ease of setting reminders about emails to get them out my inbox, the categorization and grouping of messages, the shortcuts, etc. I migrated to it from regular Gmail as soon as it was available and never looked back.

 That is, until I learned that Google was going to deprecate Inbox and migrate all users back to Gmail.
 Granted, many of Inbox's features had been ported to Gmail.
 But having been through the deprecation of Google Reader and constantly hearing about Hangouts going away, I was tired of Google killing off services I used and decided it was time to take matters into my own hands.

 Inspired by a thread on [Hacker News](https://news.ycombinator.com) (which one, I do not recall), I decided to try running my own email server.
 Worst case scenario, I come crawling back to Gmail in a few weeks with a newfound apprecation for the complexities of email.

 # The "E" in Email Actually Stands for Easy